InvestobullInvestors/stock-price-prediction/README.md

 #### Weiyoung Tan

--   Set up the login/signup system using Firebase Authentication and stored user data on Cloud Firestore NoSQL Database
+-   Set up the login/signup system using Firebase Authentication and stored user data on Cloud Firestore
 -   Built the Navbar, Watchlist, Notifications, Payment Popups, and About Us components, and integrated user accounts with Payments, Notifications, and Watchlist
 -   Led the overall UI/UX development, performed UAT with potential customers, and enhanced UX by adjusting to user feedback
 -   Took charge of the repo structure and code cleanliness, designed README documentation, aided with Vercel deployment, crons and Github Actions